sds/scss-lint/README.md

     generated CSS, whereas `/* ... */` comments do.

-    Furthermore, comments should be concise, and using `/* ... */` encourages multi-line comments can tend to not be concise.
+    Furthermore, comments should be concise, and using `/* ... */` encourages multi-line comments which tend to not be concise.

 * Write `@extend` statements first in rule sets, followed by property declarations and then other nested rule sets.